VinayPundhir/parserpro/README.md

 ## Overview

 **Parser-Pro** is a Python library that simplifies JSON data parsing and manipulation.
 It provides a collection of functions for extracting, transforming, and processing JSON objects and lists efficiently.
-Whether you're a data scientist, engineer, or developer, this library can save you time and effort when working with JSON data.
 [Documentation](https://htmlpreview.github.io/?https://github.com/VinayPundhir/parserpro/blob/master/docs/examples.html)

 ## Features